Transformer Circuits Can Realize Clustering Algorithms: Results

-The transformer implementation of Lloyd's algorithm assumes a limiting SMA.
-Empirically, this is not possible, as the inverse temperature, i.e., $\gamma$, has to be finite.
-We therefore demonstrate conditions by which exact numerical correspondences can be obtained between the $k$-means transformer and Lloyd's algorithms across a range of synthetic data distributions.

-We first illustrate exact numerical correspondence between a PyTorch implementation using samples $x \in \mathbb{R}^2$ to aid in visualization, and $k=5$ clusters.
+The transformer implementation of Lloyd's algorithm assumes the theoretical limiting soft-max attention.
+We therefore study conditions under which exact numerical correspondences can be obtained between the $k$-means transformer and Lloyd's algorithms for a finite $\gamma$.
+We first illustrate this using points $x_i \in \mathbb{R}^2$ to aid in visualization, and $k=5$ clusters.
 Specifically, for very large, yet finite $\gamma = 10^4$, we find that each layer of the $k$-means transformer exactly matches Lloyd's algorithm across 10 iterations (i.e., 10 transformer layers) (\Cref{fig:numerical_validation}A,D).
-In \Cref{fig:numerical_validation}B,E we demonstrate that the trajectories of the cluster centers evolve identically across Lloyd's algorithm and the $k$-means transformer, resulting in identical final cluster assignments in the two implementations (\Cref{fig:numerical_validation}C,F).
+In \Cref{fig:numerical_validation}B,E we demonstrate that the trajectories of the cluster centers evolve identically across Lloyd's algorithm and the $k$-means transformer, resulting in identical final cluster assignments (\Cref{fig:numerical_validation}C,F).
+We perform a thorough analysis of parity between the transformer and Lloyd's algorithm with varying problem parameters such as number of points, dimensions, number of clusters, and data variance in \cref{asec:num-val}.